 Cigar Humidification and Obsessive Compulsive Disorder.

 Like clockwork, four times a year when the seasons change here in Massachusetts, we're inundated with worried looking customers seeking out the most "accurate" digital hygrometers.
 They woefully explain how their humidors are not functioning and their cigars have gone "dry".
-While it might seem arrogant, I'll say it anyways: Half of you people wouldn't know a properly humidified cigar if it bit you in the arse.
+While it might seem arrogant, I'll say it anyways: Half of you people wouldn't know a properly humidified cigar if it bit you on the arse.
 Got your attention?
 Good...now maybe you'll keep reading and learn something.

 The scenario always goes something like this-